JiscSD/octopus/api/README.md

 ### Environment File

-Create a `.env` file inside `api/prisma` with credentials to connect to the postgres db which is hosted in the provided docker container.
+Create a `.env` file inside `~/api` using `cp .env.example .env` and updating the values within to match your environment.

 ## Local setup